agarfel/CSE204-Project/README.md

 input a playlist, output a playlist of other songs based on similarities with the ones inputed.

+our algorithm relies on using features associated to each songs to compute distances between all of them.<br>
+Once all the distances are computed we can call the function with a playlist of N songs specifying that we expect<br>
+a playlist of K recommended songs.
+From there we take all the distances from one song of the inputand all of the <br>
+dataset without the inputed songs.
+We get a matrix with as rows all the songs in the dataset without our input,<br>
+and as columns all the songs in the input, with as elements of the matrix itslef the distances between the row<br>
+song and the column song.
+To get the recommended playlist we take the K smallest sums over each row<br>

 the algorithm relies on 6 'features' associated with each songs :
 - hottness (a number from 0-1)
 - tempo (a number from 0-1)